AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 * Make your changes to the code or documentation.
 * Commit your changes and push them to your fork.
 * Create a pull request to merge your changes into the main repository.

+## License

+The Drug Efficacy and Safety Analysis repository is licensed under the MIT License.
+Please see the LICENSE file for more information.